Axmaw98/AuroraDesgin/README.md

 ## Getting Started

-To get started with the Aurora Innovations website, follow these steps:
+To get started with the AuroraDesgin website, follow these steps:

 1. Download or clone this repository to your local machine.
 2. Open the `index.html` file in a web browser to view the website.